How to Choose a Sleeping Pad

 BUILT TO LAST

-Sea to Summit’s Air Sprung Cell mats are made of a high tensile strength nylon; the strongest fabric available in an air pad.
+Sea to Summit’s Air Sprung Cell pads are made of a high tensile strength nylon; the strongest fabric available in an air pad.
 Equally importantly, the internal airproof barrier is made using a liquid lamination technology that Sea to Summit pioneered in the outdoor industry – we have never experienced a failure of this airproof barrier.

 The seams and baffles of all air pads are welded.
-However, not all welds are equal: Sea to Summit Air Sprung Cell Mats are RF (Radio Frequency) welded, not heat welded.
+However, not all welds are equal: Sea to Summit Air Sprung Cell Pads are RF (Radio Frequency) welded, not heat welded.
 RF welds are up to three times as strong as heat welds.

 In addition, we specify a thickness of that airproof barrier that provides reliable welds.
 Making the barrier thinner would save weight – but it would take away from the class-leading reliability that characterizes a Sea to Summit Air Sprung Cell mat.